FYB207

 Innovative SARS-CoV-2 blocker

-Formycon is developing FYB207, an innovative antiviral drug for the treatment of COVID-19 based on a long-acting ACE2-IgG-Fc fusion molecule.
+Formycon is developing FYB207, an innovative antiviral drug for the treatment and prophylaxis of COVID-19 based on a long-acting ACE2-IgG-Fc fusion molecule.

 Current development status